By Steve & Tamami Laser

 “I came to London to do an audition and I got the job and it was really interesting for me to do a shooting with a flamingo,” said French actress Cohen.
 “I know they’re pink, I know they can stand on one leg, and I actually like them because I stand on one leg too.”

 Wait…what about the car?
 We’re so glad you asked.

 The third-generation Renault Twingo may have a familiar name and the same pert and fun-to-drive qualities as its predecessors, but links with the past stop there.
 In every other respect it’s radically different, introducing a number of firsts for the model – a rear-mounted engine, rear-wheel drive and five doors.
 Renault says that by mounting the engine in the rear, the car can be made shorter, which in turn means it fits into a smaller parking space and it’s more nimble when nipping through traffic.
 However the flamingo is not included.
 (The Twingo is related to the new Smart forfour.)

-News source, photos and videos courtesy Renault UK
+News source and photos courtesy of Renault UK